Brian Price (rowing)

-Brian Price (born February 19, 1976) has been the Canadian coxswain of the men's eight since 2001.
+Brian S. Price (born February 19, 1976) has been the Canadian coxswain of the men's eight since 2001.
 He was born in Belleville, Ontario.
 Price began rowing on the National Team in 1998 after graduating from Seneca College with a Civil Engineering Technology diploma.
 The first national team crew that he made was the 1998 development lightweight eight.
 He made the move to the heavyweight men's team in 1999 and competed at the Pan Am Games in Winnipeg.

 Price has competed at World Championships in the Eight from 2001 to 2008, 2011 and has earned three World Championship victories ('02,'03,'07) along with a bronze medal most recently in 2011.
 He has doubled up in the Eight and Coxed Pair four times and medaled each time with a bronze.
 His Men's Eight gold medal victories came in 2002 (Seville, Spain), 2003 (Milan, Italy) and 2007 (Munich, Germany).
 His four World Championship Coxed Pair Bronze medals came in 2003, 2006, 2007 & 2011.
 He also has multiple World Cup medals to his credit, 5 gold, 1 Silver, 1 Bronze.

 Price is a survivor of childhood cancer, leukemia ALL.
 He underwent chemotherapy and a harsh drug regime as a child which effected his thyroid, the organ that regulates growth development.
 His stunted height and weight made his size of 5'4" tall and 121 lbs. suitable for the position of coxswain.
 His favorite saying is "Without having had cancer, I would not have become a World and Olympic Champion."

 He met his wife Robbi Stott of Belleville in September 2000 and they were married on December 11, 2004.
 After having lived in Ottawa after the Athens Olympics for two years, and Robbi becoming a Registered Massage Therapist, they moved back to Victoria in March 2007 so that Brian could train at the Victoria Training Centre full-time.
 They now reside in Orangeville, ON.
 Robbi has given birth to two girls, Brianna Helen on May 31, 2007, and their second daughter, Peyton Victoria on January 12, 2010.